bevry-archive/nodefailsafe/07-fetchall.md

 3. Why do we still need to check for multiple completions of our `fetchall` module when calling it in our `app` module?

+Once you've tried answered those questions, validate your assumptions by comparing them with the best practices provided by the [Error Handling in Node.js](http://joyent.com/developers/node/design/errors) guide issued by Joyent.

 ----------------------------------------------------------------------